Tsuey/L4D2-BSP-Lump-Editing/README.md

 Compiled PC Live BSP's (Extracted Lumps VBSPINFO):

+    Excludes 40_LUMP_PAKFILE: saves ~700 MB, won't use it anyway.

     VBSPINFO includes all 20-byte *.LMP headers already.
 The *.BIN RAW files lack the 20-byte header but are still useful to analyze in cases where the filesize is same as "fileLen".